concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Use-cases.markdown

 1.1 Business traveler performs a search for hotels given a criteria.

 1.2 The UI displays the available hotels.
-The business traveler can then select a hotel with visible rates or request to get rates in case they are not present.
+The business traveler can then select a hotel with visible rates or request to View Rooms in case they are not present.
 The Business traveler selects a hotel with rates.

 1.3 The UI displays all available rates for the chosen hotel.
 The Business user can see the Cancelletation Policy.
 The business traveler clicks on Hotel Details.